 The WFE Training Program is designed to build on and expand the students existing forensic knowledge and skillset and is not an entry level class.
 Prospective students should reference the “Prerequisites” section elsewhere in this document for additional information about expectations for students.

 The WFE Training Program will assist students in preparing for their CAWFE certification, however the training program is not taught to the certification, instead, students are recommended to take notes, participate, and make the most of the classroom environment.
 The material provided to students will be used as part of certification process, however, reading outside of the provided material is advisable and will benefit the student in obtaining a deeper understanding.
 As an example, the WFE material includes information about Artifact A, but the trainers focus on Artifacts B, C and D. The certification may include questions on Artifacts A and D.

-Virtualisation: Concepts, artefacts and practical usage.
-We explore the various terminology used to describe virtualisation and its associated technologies.
-In this topic, we work through a command line approach to virtualise a suspect forensic image and discuss how to bypass user logon passwords.
+- Virtualization: Concepts, artifacts and practical usage.
+We explore the various terminology used to describe virtualization and its associated technologies.
+In this topic, we work through a command line approach to virtualize a suspect forensic image and discuss how to bypass user logon passwords.

 - Security Features and Encryption common to the Windows Operating System.

-RAM and virtual memory management concepts.
-We use command line tools to analyse a RAM image and determine application usage and user interaction.
+- RAM and virtual memory management concepts.
+We use command line tools to analyze a RAM image and determine application usage and user interaction.

-Existing IACIS members simply log in with your credentials and go to the products page to purchase and register for the course.
+Existing IACIS members: Log in with your credentials and go to the Products page to purchase and register for the course.

-For non-IACIS members, the membership fee is waived with the purchase of the training course; however, to register for the course you must complete a membership application at the time of purchase.
+Non-IACIS members: Membership fee is waived with the purchase of the training course; however, to register for the course you must complete a membership application at the time of purchase.
+Purchase training course HERE.